- Luby and Andy Aczel

 Prior to joining Ground Floor, Jeremy worked on both political campaigns and in state government.
 His campaign experience has ranged from field to communications to management at the national, state and local levels.
 In 2009 and 2010, he served as Legislative Assistant to a House member in the Virginia House of Delegates, Virginia General Assembly.
 A fifth generation San Franciscan, Jeremy is dedicated to public service working to improve the lives of others.

-Kate Williams has 30 years of experience on both sides of the human resources sector, working in executive recruitment and corporate human resources for 20 years before transitioning to workforce development and career coaching in the nonprofit world.
+Kate Williams serves as Director of Employment services at Lighthouse for the Blind and Visually Impaired.
 Ms. Williams served in HR Generalist and Recruiter capacities for ten years with Allergan Pharmaceuticals, receiving special commendation for recruitment and retention of minority employees.
 She continued her career as an Executive Recruiter before developing career coaching and employment workshops for people who are blind or have low vision.
 Ms. Williams has founded two employment programs for blind jobseekers.
-In 2014, Ms. Williams was awarded a prestigious PURPOSE PRIZE for her work designing and leading the Employment Immersion program at LightHouse for the Blind and Visually Impaired, where she continues to lead as the Director of Employment Services.
+In 2014, Ms. Williams was awarded a prestigious PURPOSE PRIZE for her work designing and leading the Employment Immersion program at LightHouse.

 Ms. Williams serves on the San Francisco Mayor’s Disability Council, the National Federation of the Blind’s National Employment Committee, and is a past member of the board of the Northern California Human Resources Association.
 Ms. Williams is an innovative and dedicated leader whose passion is supporting blind job seekers and helping them secure employment in the competitive job market.